ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/03-array-based-stacks-queues.md

 because it is the same as the *size* variable (minus 1).
 That is, the *size* points to the index of the next free array cell.
 Therefore, to push a value onto the stack, we assign `arr[size]` and then increase the size.
+(Note that for now we ignore the possibility that the stack is full.)

     push(stack, value):
         stack.arr[stack.size] = value
         stack.size += 1

-Here we ignore the possibility that the stack is full.

 ::: dsvis
 Here we show how to push to an array-based stack.